wfr/unshieldv3/README.md

 Z files can be recognized by their magic marker: `13 5D 65 8C 3A 01 02 00`.

-Contained files are compressed with the proprietary PKware "implode" algorithm by PKware.
+Contained files are compressed with the "PKware implode" algorithm.

 ## Usage
 ```